 500 is pleased to offer accredited U.S. investors* the opportunity to invest in one or more of our funds.
 We are currently accepting a limited set of investors to the following funds:

-- 500 Luchadores - regional fund focusing on Latin America
+- 500 Kimchi – regional fund focusing on Korea

-- 500 Durians - regional fund focusing on Southeast Asia
+- 500 TukTuks – regional fund focusing on Thailand

-If, after reviewing our fund materials, you decide to pursue an investment in one of our funds, you will be able to submit a request for admission and walk through the accreditation verification process on the SeedInvest platform, which will be focused on either your annual income or net worth (for individuals).
+If, after reviewing our fund materials, you decide to pursue an investment in one of our funds, you will receive a request for accreditation verification from verifyinvestor.com, another third-party partner we use.
+The accreditation verification process will be focused on either your annual income or net worth (for individuals).
 As an individual, you can qualify as an accredited investor by either (a) having more than $200,000 in annual income for each of the past two years (or $300,000 with your spouse) and a reasonable expectation of earning the same this year or (b) having a net worth of at least $1 million (not including your principal residence).

 - Any natural person resident in the United States;